cplusplus/SG20/functions/defaulted-parameters.md

 1. Call to a function with a default argument with or without that argument specified
 2. Declare a function with a default argument, and omit the default in the definition's signature
 3. Explain what the requirements are for a type to be usable as a default argument
-4. Explain when the lifetime of a defaulted argument begins and ends
+4. Explain when the lifetime of a default argument begins and ends

 ### Caveats